dowjones/hammer/docs/pages/configuredeploy_overview.md

 ### 4.1.
 Access Credentials Storage

+To configure:
+* JIRA and/or Slack integration
+* API token

-To configure JIRA and/or Slack integration, you should inject corresponding access credentials to the credentials DynamoDB table, defined in `credentials` section of `config.json`.
+you should inject corresponding access credentials to the credentials and values DynamoDB table, defined in `credentials` section of `config.json`.
 Default table name is `hammer-credentials`.

 To inject the access credentials, run the script `ddb_inject_credentials.py` from the `hammer/tools/` folder: